 Thing is, though – that’s not a fight anyone can really win.
 The B:TAS opening sequence is one of the few parts of that show I find legitimately untouchable.
 Senior Batmanologist Chris Sims lays out a bunch of Deep, Meaningful Reasons here, but the superficial parts are more than enough for me – Tokyo Movie Shinsa’s animation is smooth and slick, the show’s signature “Dark Deco” style gets played to all its strengths, and Danny Elfman’s score could get a mannequin’s blood pumping.

-Give the guy some credit.
-He made it a whole roof and a half.
+For a whole roof and a half.

 “H-How’d you do that?”